 - Innovation in environmental stewardship and climate smart agriculture (e.g., could be related to policy, production practices, infrastructure and investment)

 Please submit your proposal even if it does not fit specifically with one of these topic areas, but take into consideration how the theme may help you frame your proposal.

-Please submit your session proposal by end of day Friday, July 5.
-If you have any questions, please contact email@example.com.
+Please submit your session proposal by July 12, 2019.
+If you have any questions, please contact firstname.lastname@example.org.
 We look forward to reviewing your submissions!

 Deep Dives should examine a challenging idea or provocative question those in the food system have been wrestling with, and should help pollinate ideas and systems-level problem solving across Working Groups and Cross-Cutting Teams.
 The Deep Dives are our way of getting the collective brain power of the network into a room together to explore/examine/scrutinize/understand a pressing issue in the food system.
 Session design for deep dives should minimize presenting time and maximize discussion time, with the assumption being that everyone in the room has experiences relating to the subject.
 The role of the panelists is to provide grounding, context, and some framing around the relevancy of what is being explored, and then let the conversation evolve into a dynamic collaborative discussion.
 Because Deep Dives are dynamic in nature, creative design and strong facilitation are essential.